DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

 Now we have made at least one element that is not in the set.
 We can conclude that the universal set, which by definition contains every set, has more than 5 elements.
 A set of 5 elements is too small to contain the universe!
 By the look of it, we need at least $2^5 = 32$ sets to cover all the combinations of the 5 sets, but that shifts the problem back.
 By the time our set is 32 element large, we need $2^{32} = 4294967296$ sets to cover all the combination of the 32 sets, and ad infinitum.
+Just like exponential growth, the size quickly explodes.

 Our problem at hand is, unfortunately, worse than ad infinitum.
 The universe can't even be contained by a set of infinite set!
 Let's apply our reasoning to the actual universal set.

-# A Big Universe
+# A Large Universe

 Let's, for now, assume that the universal set exists.
 Just like before, we write out the universal set in the following table.
 Naturally the sets we had before are also elements of the universal set, so we will write them out first.